dapplets/dapplet-docs/docs/ex03-widgets-iteration.md

           },
         }),

         // LP: 2.
-Add extra picture to POST_PICTURE and make it hidden by default
+Add extra picture to POST and make it hidden by default

         // LP end
       ],